TRT EU Guide

 Many men nowadays are exposed to several of these factors.

 While some of these reasons might be more debated than others, they likely contribute to lower hormone levels and symptoms of low testosterone.
-The slow decrease in testosterone among men in Western societies could be linked to these factors.
+The gradual decline in testosterone levels among men in Western societies may be attributed to these factors.

 Have you already undergone your blood tests?
 Verify below if you have all the requirements.